 3. Visiting Clergy at St. Francis of Assisi Catholic Community

 If, for a good reason, a couple wishes to invite visiting clergy to officiate at their Wedding at St. Francis of Assisi Catholic Community, they should ask the Director of Marriage Ministries here before making such arrangements.
+The diocese of the visiting priest should send a letter of good standing to the diocese of Fort Worth.
 If the invitation of visiting clergy is acceptable to our diocese, the pastor of St. Francis of Assisi Catholic Community will delegate him with the canonical permission to officiate here.
-And, if the visiting clergyman is also doing the pre-marital preparation with the couple, he will need to follow the marriage preparation guidelines of St. Francis of Assisi Catholic Community.
 Visiting clergy are expected to follow the liturgical guidelines as set forth by St. Francis of Assisi Catholic Community for any Nuptial Mass or Wedding Liturgy of the Word taking place here.
 The couple who invites visiting clergy to officiate at their Wedding is responsible for paying their expenses.

 4. Marriage in another Catholic Parish

 If there is serious reason for a couple to be married in a parish other than their home parish of St. Francis of Assisi Catholic Community, the pastor here must first give permission for the couple to be married at another parish and for the priest or deacon of the other parish to officiate at the wedding.
 The pre-marital preparation may be done here or at the other parish.
 Planning for the Wedding Liturgy with the pastor of the other parish is the responsibility of the couple.